principleWindows/cs/WPF/wpfEvents.md

 set.
 Properties relating to layout have not yet been set
 * **Loaded** – Fires after the layout system has calculated all properties related to layout.
 Data binding has occurred at this point, so controls should have their final property values.
 * **Unloaded** – Fires when element is removed from logical tree.
 Will not fire if application is shutting down.

+功能：
+- 增加按钮读取 excel 文档